Submissions for Issue #4 are now closed.

 If you're not sure what to write about, keep in mind that this zine is largely for you—your stories, in your words.
 It's a place to share your experiences in harm reduction work of all kinds: the good and the bad, the healing and the unjust.

-We will print your stories in your own words with minimal editing (unless you want that).
-The only limitation we will place on your piece is that we will not print attacks on people's appearance, race, gender, ability, religion or sexual orientation.
-Otherwise, it's all you.
+We will print your stories in your own words with minimal editing (unless you want more!).
+The only limitation we will place on your piece is that we will not print attacks upon physical appearance, race, gender, abilities, religion, or sexual orientation.
+Otherwise, it's all you!

 34.jpg